 Variables

-The monthly number of dengue cases is used as the main outcome variable.
+The monthly number of dengue cases was used as the main outcome variable.
 Two climatic variables- temperature and rainfall are used as the covariates for the regression analysis.
 In addition, two lagged variables rainfall in lag 1 and lag 2 have also been used as the predictors for the analysis to capture the actual impact of those meteorological elements.
 We also used monthly mortality data for comparison between two decades.

 Statistical analysis